step-/find-n-run/usr/share/doc/findnrun/index.md

-# Findnrun
+# Help Index

-A progressive finder.
+**Findrun** - A progressive finder - _Version 2.0.0_

 [Project home](http://github.com/step-/find-n-run)
    | [Downloads](http://github.com/step-/find-n-run/releases)

-_Version 2.0.0_

 ## Introduction

-Findnrun is a general finder packaged as an application starter script that displays system applications in a graphical window.
-Search results are refined and displayed incrementally as you type into a search input field.
-With the aid of external plugins findnrun can be extended to search through other data collections.
+Findnrun is an extensible desktop application finder.
+It finds and displays system applications in a graphical window.
+Search results are refined and displayed progressively as you type characters into the search input field.
+With the addition of plugins findnrun can search for other objects, such as user files, shell commands, pictures, and so on.

 Findnrun started in May 2015 as a fork of [Find'N'Run](CREDITS.md), an earlier project for Puppy Linux.